Estimated read time: 20 minutes

 Some people like chatty Uber drivers.
 Sometimes I do, too.
 Depending on what we are talking about.
 Other times I have to attend to email.

 Star ratings for restaurants are similar.
-If I’m not a big fan of one kind of the cuisine but ended up having to eat dinner there, it will never be a five-star place for me.
+If I’m not a big fan of one kind of cuisine but end up having to eat dinner there, it will never be a five-star place for me.

 It’s all a bit arbitrary.
 I once had dinner with four people – two even ordered virtually the same meal.
 I got out my phone to leave a review.